 Enhanced customer experiences

 In today’s digitally connected world, chemical companies are no longer measured by their ability to launch new products.
-Instead, experience leaders enhance customer journeys with greater transparency, shorter buyer cycles, logistics services, and other value-added products.
+Instead, experience leaders enhance customer journeys not only by meeting the bare minimum regulatory requirements – like PCI DSS compliance.
+They enable greater transparency, shorter buyer cycles, logistics services, and other value-added products.

 Before starting the conversation with your digital commerce vendor, understand how your digitalization strategy fits your organization and ecosystem and identify how improved processed will benefit your partners and customers.
 If you’d like to learn more about the B2B eCommerce software market, download Gartner’s Magic Quadrant for B2B eCommerce report today.